Private Vaccination Service

 Your risk increases significantly as you get older.
 People with weakened immune systems or underlying health conditions—such as diabetes, rheumatoid arthritis, or lupus—are also at a much higher risk of developing the condition.

-The deposit paid at the time of booking an appointment will be deducted from the total service cost when you visit us, provided you adhere to our cancellation policy.
+Important Note: The deposit paid at the time of booking is not an extra fee.
+It will be fully deducted from the total service cost when you visit us, provided you adhere to our cancellation policy.